EduardoNeville/DB_PROJ/report.md

 # Introduction to database system : Deliverable 1

 ## Assumptions
+- 1) Friends is not always reciprocal  (not always reciprocal)
-- 1) A business can have, the same day, several and overlaping opening hours.
+- 2) A business can have, the same day, several and overlaping opening hours.
 Eg an hotel can have the breakfeast starting at 7 and its pool opening at 8
-- 2) Friends is not always reciprocal  (not always reciprocal)
 - 3) There are only 6 attributes to a business : business parking, good for meal, ambiance, noise level, music, dietary restrictions.
+We called these attributes categories
-- 4) There are not a fixed number of category name
+- 4) There are not a reasonable fixed number of category name possible for a business
 - 5) In business hours, open now is not a relevant feature because it depends of the time data have been extracted
 - 6) A business could have no attributes
 - 7) A business could have no schedule

 ## Entity Relationship Schema